BEST CHOICE | BEST PRICE | ||||

 Sometimes, gravity flow can present multiple problems for homeowners who need to pump out appliances.
 The Zoeller 105-0001 was designed for just such situations.
 This made-in-the-USA sump pump was built for those who keep their washer and dryer in the basement and frequently encounter the possibility of a water leak.

 The pump can also be integrated with dishwashers and garbage disposals.
-It handles solids of a substantial size with no problem at all, and the operation of the unit is quiet.
+It handles solids of a substantial size with no problem at all, and the unit’s operation is quiet.
 It has a 1 1/2″ discharge which can make short work of most standing water jobs.

 Its cord is only 9′ in length.
 That’s going to be a problem for some people.
 The pump is somewhat heavy, too, at 19 pounds.
 We’re not going to argue that there may be more compact choices available, but the strength of this one puts its above many of its rivals.